arezoog/arezoog/README.md

 ## Hi!
 I'm Arezoo

-I'm a Statistics major, Machine Learning emphasis, with a minor in Neuroscience student at UC Davis with a passion for exploring the intersection between the human brain and computers.
+I’m an undergraduate at UC Davis majoring in Statistics (Machine Learning emphasis) with a minor in Neuroscience.
+My interests lie at the intersection of brain science and computational intelligence, where I explore how human cognition can inform and inspire machine learning models.

 ### Research Projects